What is the cost of the Circle of Excellence℠ application?

 - In the awards year, the Agent’s Adjusted GCI must equal that of a Bronze Award, as a minimum.

 - In the agent’s first 12 months after licensure (in any state), he must earn enough Adjusted GCI to qualify for a Bronze Award, based on the criteria requirements in effect in the year he was licensed.

 I am trying to use a HRRA award spreadsheet for every one of my agents to have for the end of the year.
 However, I am very confused about how to calculate the GCI and the AGCI.
 On my spreadsheet there is a total GCI, reductions and then AGCI.
 Are reductions applicable only if there was a referral between agents, but not if there is a relocation involved?
 And is AGCI the same as the GCI if there aren’t any reductions or is the AGCI the total times their commission rate?

 GCI is total commission “in the door” plus the EMD (if applicable).
 The AGCI is the GCI less referrals to any other HRRA member. .

 For the Distinguished Property Manager's Award, do both Commercial and Residential properties count?

 The Property Managers Guidelines states: “Gross management, leasing, rental and referral fees from all types of real property shall be counted.
 Revenue gained from the sale of real property shall NOT be counted toward the Distinguished Property Managers award.

 Who constitutes a “Mega Team?”

 A Small Team is defined as: two or three HRRA members working together, on a regular and on-going basis, practicing real estate sales and/or property management.
-A Large Team would consist of four to five team members, an Extra Large Team would consist of 6-10 team members and a Mega Team would consist of eleven or more team members.
+A Large Team would consist of four to six team members, and a Mega Team would consist of seven or more team members.